Is Europe Safe For Travellers?

-During the past year France and Belgium have fallen victim to tragic acts of terrorism that have generated a great deal of fear among potential travellers to Europe.
+During the past year, France and Belgium have fallen victim to tragic acts of terrorism that have generated a great deal of fear among potential travelers to Europe.
 Following last month’s attack in Brussels, the U.S State Department issued a European Travel Alert.

 While it is perfectly normal to have a heightened sense of caution, we forget that politicians and the media tend to blow the risk of terrorism way out of proportion.
 So before you decide to cancel any of your travel plans to Europe, here are a few things to consider:

 1. The State Department issued an Alert and not a Warning

 A travel alert is not a curfew and it does not advise you to stay at home.
 An alert is simply a notice of caution when traveling and it merely advises you to be vigilant.
 A Travel Alert is different than a Travel Warning, which advises you to reconsider traveling to the affected country.
 In other words, the State Department is not even advising travelers to avoid Europe.
 Part of the motivation for the alert is simple bureaucratic backside covering.
 In other words, they don’t want to be in the position of not having issued an alert if another attack occurs.